joacorapela/svGPFA/doc/sphinx/source/params.rst

 specifications.
 Parameters specification contain short descriptions on how to build a parameter.
-For example, a parameter specification for the inducing points locations can be **equidistant**, indicating that the inducing points locations should be set to equidistant values between the start and en of a trial.
+For example, a parameter specification for the inducing points locations can be **equidistant**, indicating that the inducing points locations should be set to equidistant values between the start and end of a trial.

 Parameter specifications are nested lists (e.g.,